razanskylab/Stage_Thorlabs_MTS50/README.md

 Interface used to control motorized stage by Thorlabs [Thorlabs stage](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=3002).

-# Requirements
+## Requirements
 *  Kinesis software installed
 *  MATLAB installed
 *  Corresponding Brushed motor controller
 *  Connection to computer through USB

-# Usage
+## Usage

-*  Pass serial number of your stage initialization of class
+*  Pass serial number of your stage initialization of class, if you don't, the software will try to automatically find the device
 *  Replace MOTORPATHDEFAULT by your installation path of Kinesis

 ```